Self-Knowledge and Epistemic Explanation

 Why do you know your own mind best?
 And why is that important?
 In my dissertation, I explain the authority and value of self-knowledge by developing several new kinds of epistemic explanation rooted in agency.
 I show how control can play the role of justification in self-attribution of attitudes.
 I use the metaphysics of mental action to dissolve a puzzle about apparent inference from world to mind.
 And I demonstrate that the special value of self-knowledge is neither instrumental nor intrinsic, but emblematic: you want to have the kind of mind that can be robustly known in a distinctively first-personal way.
 Full summary available here.

-Controlling an Attitude Problem (Writing Sample)
+Controlling an Attitude Problem (Writing Sample - Text available on request)

 Most attempted explanations of self-knowledge of belief fail to solve a problem that I call "the attitude problem."
 Knowing that you believe that p, in any instance, involves knowing you take that particular attitude (belief) to the content p.
 Various views do not specify how you know you take the attitude of belief, rather than some other attitude, to a particular content.
 I solve the attitude problem by explaining how we can take up attitudes intentionally in occurrent, conscious thought.
 When you intentionally engage in judgment, for example, you know what you are doing under a description that specifies the attitude in question.
 The resulting explanation of self-knowledge demonstrates how control can play the role of justification in an explanation of knowledge.
 Email me for a manuscript.

-Saving Hume from Circularity (Writing Sample)
+Saving Hume from Circularity (Manuscript available on request)

 In Book I, Part IV, Section 2 of the Treatise ("On scepticism with regard to the senses"), Hume provides an account of the origin of our distinction between perceptions and objects.
 This account is often charged with a form of vicious circularity: commentators take it that Hume's explanation relies on the fact that we have the very distinction he aims to explain.
 In this paper I defend Hume's account from this charge of vicious circularity.
 If we take seriously Hume's early commitment (in I.4.2.7) to the self-intimating nature of perceptions, we can see a way for Hume to provide a genuine (if insufficient) explanation of the origin of our distinction between perceptions and objects.
 Email me for a manuscript.